 If you are unsure and would like to test out the idea that you may be a member of the highly sensitive clan, I invite you to take the Are you Highly Sensitive? self-test devised by Dr Elaine Aron.
 The link takes you through to the test on her website.

-Also recommended are her books – definitely to read The Highly Sensitive Person as a starting point (even if it’s a bit ironic that the type-face is small and the pages densely packed with text – at least the edition I have).
+Also recommended are her books – definitely recommend you read The Highly Sensitive Person as a starting point (even if it’s a the type-face is small and the pages densely packed with text – at least the edition I have).
 Is not ideal typography and layout for an HSP perhaps – but still worth a proper read anyway.

 To find other HSPs it can be worth searching local Meetup groups or on twitter, facebook – take your pick of whatever feels good and appealing and in integrity with you.
 It may take a while to find the folks who seem the right fit but it’s definitely worth a bit of physical and digital legwork to find a supportive HSP community, tribe and ‘family’.

 My own biggest tip is to acknowledge and celebrate our diversity, our and idiosyncratic quirks along with our commonalities and not expect a one-size-fits-all fix.

 Read, watch, learn, educate yourself on the road to self-belief and self-acceptance.
 Be compassionate with yourself as you would with others.
 Love yourself even if you jump like a startled rabbit when confronted with a sudden noise or long to escape to a calm oasis after a manic day in the city.
 Or if you hate the city altogether.
 Or if you love – and need equally – time the city and time in the country.
 Time with people and time alone.
 It is all OK – YOU are OK.
 Totally normal.
 Simply sensitive.